 Isle of Portland is located in the English Channel and on Dorset's southern coast (southern England).
 Portland Island is connected to mainland Dorset (at Abbotsbury) via a narrow piece of land (named Chesil Beach, aka Chesil Bank) with length approx 29 km (18 ml).
 Enclosed between Chesil Beach and Abbotsbury is the freshwater lake Fleet.

 The island is most famous for the white limestone quarried here.
 After WW2 (1939-1945) a British naval base was built at peninsula's southernmost tip - Portland Bill (now closed).
 Pennsylvania Castle (currently a hotel) was built during the 18th century for John Penn - grandson of the founder of the USA's Pennsylvania state Admiral William Penn.
 Here are also the remains of the 11th-century Rufus Castle.

-Portland cruise port news
+Portland UK cruise port

-- Mein Schiff 5 (TUI Cruises) made her inaugural call to Portland Port on September 12, 2016.
-During the ship's port stay, a large number of passengers went on shore excursions, with more than 75% of those visiting popular Dorset attractions - Jurassic Coast, Portland Bill, Corfe Castle, Minterne House, Abbotsbury Swannery.
+Mein Schiff 5 (one of TUI Cruises newest ships / launched January 2016) made an inaugural visit on September 12, 2016.
+During ship's port call, a large number of passengers went on shore excursions, with over 75% of them visiting the popular Dorset attractions Jurassic Coast, Portland Bill, Corfe Castle, Minterne House, Abbotsbury Swannery.
 On September 20, 2016, another new (2016 built) cruise ship - ms Koningsdam (Holland America) visited Portland England for the first time.

 Isle of Portland cruise terminal

 Cruise ships to Portland Island (England) dock in Portland Harbour, at a pier located on the isle's northern coast.
 The harbour is a former British Navy base, and the pier is close to the causeway.
 There are free bus shuttles (provided by the Port Authority) transporting passengers right from and to the dock.

-In 2017, Portland Port in Dorset completed a GBP 3 million cruise pier extension project to allow docking of larger cruise ships.
+In 2017, Port Portland completed a GBP 3 million cruise pier extension project to allow docking of larger cruise ships.
 The upgraded terminal facility allows docking of vessels with LOA length up to 340 m (1115 ft).
 The previous berth allowed docking of vessels with LOA length up to 300 m (985 ft).
 The first cruise ship to dock at the extended pier was Disney Magic (on May 23, 2017).

 The Isle of Portland cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near Isle of Portland, Dorset, England.